rinukkusu/Sink-Plugins/README.md

 Coding Standards and Rules
 ==============
 * JavaDoc, comments, commit message etc. must be of course written in english.
-* Each { and } needs to be on a new line.
+* Every single "{" and "}" needs to start on a new line.
-* Each keyword like "if", "else", "for" etc. needs to be on a new line.
+* Each keyword like "if", "else", "for" etc. needs to start on a new line.
+Except "else if (...)" which is allowed.
 * Code must be easy readable.
 * The code is compiled in Java 7, so use the Java 7 Coding Standards.

-Example:
+Example:<p>
 Code like this:
 ```Java
 } else {